industry topics

 • Economic justification for new technology is an integral part of evaluating feasibility of any alternative technology.
 Previously, evaluating the costs of Active Injury Mitigation (AIM) for the benchtop category of table saws had been based on estimates, in the absence of an actual market ready product.
 The March 2015 introduction of the SawStop benchtop table saw at $1,299 and then Bosch announced price point of $1,499 for their bench top table saw significantly changed the situation.

-• Benchtop table saws priced at $1,300 to $1,500 with a CPSC mandate and additional maintenance costs cannot fulfill consumer expectations for inexpensive reasonably safe lightweight transportable table saws.
-Even without the CPSC mandate, benchtop saws with AIM technology are already available on the market for buyers who are willing to pay the price for such additional protective technology.
+• Benchtop table saws priced substantially higher due to the CPSC mandate and additional maintenance costs cannot fulfill consumer expectations for inexpensive reasonably safe lightweight transportable table saws.
+Even without the CPSC mandate, benchtop saws with AIM technology are already available on the market for buyers who are willing to pay the price for such additional technology.
 But, with such a dramatic cost increase, it is reasonable to conclude that the high cost of AIM will make this technology economically unreachable for most DIY customers or others who will likely seek less costly and more dangerous alternatives.

 Voluntary Standards Activity